rirenner/aci-ansible/docs/aci_epg_to_contract_module.rst

 Synopsis
 --------

-* Manage EPG to Contract bindings on Cisco ACI fabrics.
+* Bind EPGs to Contracts on Cisco ACI fabrics.
-* More information from the internal APIC classes ``fv:RsCons`` at https://developer.cisco.com/media/mim-ref/MO-fvRsCons.html and ``fv:RsProv`` at https://developer.cisco.com/media/mim-ref/MO-fvRsProv.html.
+* More information from the internal APIC classes *fv:RsCons* at https://developer.cisco.com/media/mim-ref/MO-fvRsCons.html and *fv:RsProv* at https://developer.cisco.com/media/mim-ref/MO-fvRsProv.html.

 Requirements (on host that executes module)